GesaJo/Gender-Bias-Visualization/README.md

 Hoyle, A./ Wolf-Sonkin, L./ Wallach, H. / Augenstein, I. / Cotterell, R.: Unsupervised Discovery of Gendered Language through Latent-Variable Modeling (2019).

 Chang, S./ McKeown, K.: Automatically Inferring Gender Associations from Language (2019).

-This project has been developed as final project @Spiced Bootcamp.

-## To use locally:
-- get data and store in directory app/data:
-  - download from github: gendered_words.txt
-  - download GoogleNews-vectors-negative300.bin.gz from https://code.google.com/archive/p/word2vec/
-  - download glove.6B.zip at https://nlp.stanford.edu/projects/glove/ and unzip.

-- create gloVe-dictionary: download file make_dictionary.py into app/ and run with: `python make_dictionary.py` (You need pickle and numpy to run the file).
-The dictionary should appear in app/data.

-- download run_server.sh t app/, cd into app and run: `source run_server.sh`

-- open the specified address (should be: http://0.0.0.0:5000/) in your browser and the website should appear (although it might take a minute.)

-## To Do:
--  ~~add more documentation~~
-- ~~dockerize~~
-- host
-- tests
-- new feature: bias in whole dataset and most biased words